flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "5"
     FD Flag

     This is displayed in red.
-It appears if both of the FMGCs fail, or if both flight directors are disengaged and the FD pushbutton is on and the attitude is valid.
+It appears if both of the FMGCs fail, or if both flight directors are disengaged and the FD pushbutton is on, and the attitude is valid.

 === "6"
     SPD Flag